TDKasala/hiremzansi/replit.md

 **Frontend**: React SPA with TypeScript, TailwindCSS, and Shadcn UI components **Backend**: Express.js REST API with TypeScript
-**Database**: PostgreSQL with Supabase as the hosted database provider **AI Services**: Primary integration with xAI (Grok models) and OpenAI as fallback **Authentication**: Session-based authentication with secure cookie management **Deployment**: Configured for Replit with fallback support for Vercel
+**Database**: PostgreSQL with Neon as the hosted database provider **AI Services**: Primary integration with xAI (Grok models) and OpenAI as fallback **Authentication**: JWT-based authentication with secure cookie management **Deployment**: Configured for Replit with fallback support for Vercel

 The system uses a monolithic architecture with clear separation between client and server code, sharing common types and schemas through a shared directory.